Creed Brothers, Book one

 The thought fuels the fear gripping my chest.
 “We’ll go out this way and climb down the trellis,” I tell him.

 As far as the leaders think, all the windows are secured with an alarm system.
 Except for this one.
 We figured out how to disconnect ours and cut the wire weeks ago, knowing one day this time would come.
+Or maybe one day we would even find the perfect moment to escape.

 I slide open the window and crawl out first, Knox following close behind.
 Some of the plastic trellis snaps beneath our feet but otherwise we make it down with minimal noise.
-My bare feet hit the hard gravel, biting into my sensitive skin.
+My bare feet hit the hard gravel, biting into my skin.
 Ignoring the sting, I walk lightly until I hit grass.
-Then we bolt, our feet pounding the cool earth as we head for the barn.
+Then we bolt, our feet pounding the rough earth as we head for the barn.

 It isn’t long before we hear Braxten, his cries of pain assaulting our ears.